Holly Valance

-Holly Rachel Candy (born 11 May 1983), known professionally as Holly Valance, is an Australian and British actress, singer, model, and a right-wing political activist.
+Holly Rachel Vukadinović (born 11 May 1983), known professionally as Holly Valance, is an Australian and British actress, singer, model, and a right-wing political activist and fundraiser.

-Valance became well known for her role as Felicity Scully on the Australian soap opera Neighbours (1999–2002) and later played Nika Volek in Prison Break (2005–2006).
+Valance became well known for her role as Felicity "Flick" Scully on the Australian soap opera Neighbours (1999–2002, 2005, 2022) and later played Nika Volek in Prison Break (2005–2006).
 Her film roles include DOA: Dead or Alive (2006), National Lampoon's Pledge This!
 (2006), Taken (2008), and Kambakkht Ishq (2009).
 Her first album, Footprints (2002), provided three top three singles: "Kiss Kiss", "Down Boy" and "Naughty Girl".
 The title song of her second and final album, State of Mind (2003), was also a UK top ten single.
+She was also a contestant on the ninth series of Strictly Come Dancing in 2011.

-She has become involved in UK and US politics as a prominent supporter and fundraiser for Nigel Farage and Donald Trump.
+Since 2024, Valance has become involved in UK and US politics as a prominent supporter and fundraiser for Nigel Farage's Reform UK and Donald Trump's third presidential campaign.

 Early life

 Holly Valance was born on 11 May 1983, as Holly Rachel Vukadinović, in Fitzroy, Victoria, from Serb father, Rajko Vukadinović, and a British mother of English and Spanish descent Rachel (née Stephens) from Southampton.
 Her father was a former pianist and model in his native Belgrade, Serbia, former Yugoslavia.
 Her mother, whose father was a relative of comedian Benny Hill, was a model in the United Kingdom.

 Valance's parents divorced in 1986.
 Valance has a sister, Coco.
 Rajko later remarried and Holly has a half-sister, Olympia, who has also acted in Neighbours as Paige Smith (2014–2018, 2020, 2022).
 In Melbourne Rajko ran a "trendy imported European clothes store".

 Valance started modelling as a teenager, when "she posed for supermarket catalogues and ad campaigns and by 14 she was earning $200 an hour modelling children's clothes and teenage lingerie."
 She grew up in Melbourne and moved to the UK when she was 18; she holds both Australian and British citizenship.
 After two years she moved to Los Angeles, where she spent seven years before returning to the United Kingdom.